Why I started MISSFITCO

 I am very independent and would like to think I’m quite a creative person, having my own business gives me the creative freedom that I have not had working for someone else.

-I consider myself very lucky to have the opportunity to wake up every single day and do a job that I absolutely love, I’m so passionate about health and fitness and I think that shines through in my work.
+I consider myself very lucky to have the opportunity to wake up every single day and do a job that I absolutely love, I’m so passionate about my health, fitness and wellbeing and I think that shines through in my work.

-I don’t think an eating disorder is something that ever goes away completely, I will always have it in the back of my head, in saying that I am the healthiest I have ever been, I know what my triggers are and what to avoid.
+I don’t think an eating disorder is something that ever goes away completely, I will always have it in the back of my head, in saying that I am the healthiest I have ever been, I know what my triggers are and what to avoid and I am prepared for if I ever slip back into old habits again.

-I will be releasing my first eBook on digestive and gut health, this has been something I’ve wanted to do for a very long time, it has taken me years to heal my gut after the trauma I caused, through the trial of hundreds of different foods, I found what works for me and it’s something I want to share with everyone.
-I have included an intro on digestive and gut health + a range of gut friendly recipes that I have worked closely with my dietitian/nutritionist to develop.
-I don’t believe in fad diets, I take more of a holistic approach to health, your health is your wealth and if I can help at least one person then I know I’ve done my job.
+It has taken me years to heal my gut after all the trauma and malnourishment.
+After trialling hundreds of different foods and supplements, I found what works for me and it’s something I want to share with everyone.
+I don’t believe in fad diets, I take more of a holistic approach to health and wellness, your health is your wealth and if I can help at least one person then I know I’ve done my job.

 Thank you for taking the time to read my story.